 Billable hours are a very important measure of productivity in many industries.
 Billing practices and accuracy are crucial to make sure hours are worked for clients, etc.

-Other work, like tasks that can’t be billed and time spent on if an employee can get benefits or tracking attendance; should be kept to a minimum.
+Other work, like tasks that can’t be billed and time spent tracking attendance or determining if an employee qualifies for benefits, should be kept to a minimum.

 Tools for tracking time and figuring out total hours worked, including overtime pay, are important for making sure billing is correct.
 The goal is to make the most money per hour from billable hours while keeping productivity high.